xpack/doxygen2docusaurus-cli-ts/src/doxygen/data-model/README.md

 The `elementName` property is retained for debugging purposes and may be removed in the final release; it should therefore not be relied upon.

-Parsing is initiated from `doxygen-xml-parser.ts` by creating the top-level objects for each category.
+Parsing is initiated from `data-model.ts` by creating the top-level objects for each category.
 These objects then recursively instantiate their respective child objects.